Anatomy-XNet: An Anatomy Aware Convolutional Neural Network for Thoracic Disease Classification in Chest X-rays: Training

-\subsection{Training Scheme for Classification}
+\subsubsection{Training Scheme for Classification}

-We initialize all the backbone weights with DenseNet-121 pre-trained on ImageNet.
-In terms of image size, for a fair comparison with others, we follow \cite{wang2020triple}, \cite{Rajpurkar2017CheXNetRP}, \cite{XU202196}, \cite{PHAM2021186} and resize the CXR images to $256\times256$, and then randomly crop $224 \times 224$ patches as inputs \cite{Yan2018WeaklySD}.
-However, $224 \times 224$ is too small to predict small and subtle diseases like nodules, pneumonia in CXR.
+In terms of image size, for a fair comparison with others, we follow \cite{wang2020triple, Rajpurkar2017CheXNetRP, XU202196, PHAM2021186} and resize the CXR images to 256\texttimes256, and then randomly crop 224\texttimes224 patches as inputs \cite{Yan2018WeaklySD}.
+However, 224\texttimes224 is too small to predict small and subtle diseases like nodules, pneumonia in CXR.
 For that reason, we train our model on a larger image size as well.
-To utilize the larger input image dimension, we resize the CXR images to $586\times586$, and then randomly crop $512\times512$ patches as inputs.
+To utilize the larger input image dimension, we resize the CXR images to 586\texttimes586, and then randomly crop 512\texttimes512 patches as inputs.
 We normalize the input images with the mean and standard deviation of the ImageNet training set.
 We follow \cite{Yan2018WeaklySD} and take advantage of flipping to increase the variation and the diversity of training samples.
-For validation and inference, we use a centrally cropped sub-image of $512\times512$ for $586\times586$ and $224\times224$ for $256\times256$ dimensions as input.
-For a fairer comparison, we follow \cite{Yan2018WeaklySD, Luo2020DeepME}, and take advantage of horizontal flipping and cropping at five different positions to augment the test data and using average probabilities of ten cropped sub-images (four corner crops and one central crop plus horizontally flipper version of these) as the final prediction.
-The anatomy masks from the segmentation network are resized to $84\times84$ before passing to the AAA modules.
-We use Adam optimizer with standard parameters ($\beta_1=0.9$ and $\beta_2=0.99$).
-The batch size is set to $60$ with a gradient accumulation step of $2$.
-We set the initial learning rate $0.0001$ and run the training for $20$ epochs.
-Following previous studies, \cite{8099852, Luo2020DeepME}, we employ the percentage area under the receiver operating characteristic curve (AUC) for performance evaluation and choose the model with the highest validation AUC for evaluation on the test dataset.
+For validation and inference, we use a centrally cropped sub-image of 512\texttimes512 for 586\texttimes586 and 224\texttimes224 for 256\texttimes256 dimensions as input.
+The anatomy masks from the segmentation network are resized to 56\texttimes56 before passing to the A\textsuperscript{3} modules.
+We use Adam optimizer with an initial learning rate of 0.0001 and set the batch size to 120.
+Following previous studies, \cite{8099852, Luo2020DeepME}, we employ the percentage area under the receiver operating characteristic curve (AUC) for performance evaluation.